UA-112830647-1

 Winter- December/ January/ February

-Winter start from mid-December till mid-February in this region.
-People still like to trek in this month due to fewer crowds.
-The average temperature during the winter is 10 degrees C (50 Degrees F), with a maximum temp of 17 degrees C (62.6 Degrees F), during sunny days and a minimum of -5 degrees C (5 Degrees F), in the morning and at night, for areas above 2500 meters altitude.
+Winter starts from mid-December till mid-February in this region.
+People still like to trek this month due to fewer crowds.
+The average temperature during the winter is 10 degrees C (50 Degrees F), with a maximum temp of 17 degrees C (62.6 Degrees F), during sunny days and a minimum of -5 degrees C (5 Degrees F), in the morning and night, for areas above 2500 meters altitude.

 What if I am very sick in the mountain?